arturvito/Lever-Propelled-Wheelchair-Optimal-Control/README.md

 # Publications:

+Waiting ...

-# Requirments for using
+# Requirments for using:

-# Examples of results
+# Examples of results:

 Comparsion between A0 and B2: [https://youtu.be/I48ndfU_nlA](https://youtu.be/CGWXEokcE1M)